iangilmore/cohorty-frontend/README.md

 # cohorty-frontend
-Where leading educators track student progress in their courses
+Where leading educators track student progress through their courses